mvleest-code/ee_apiv3_embedded_login/README.md

 ```
 vmslocalhost.py:
 ```
-flask webserver that should run server side, it will save the oautheObject to:
+flask webserver that should run server side, add your clientId and secret.

+Default redirect URI is set to HTTP://127.0.0.1:3333/ and it will save the oautheObject to:
 ```
 {userId}_access_response.json
 ```